 View the Financial Guide for a refund schedule for the current academic year, and information regarding room & board charges.

 Return of Title IV Funds Policy

 Students who withdraw or take a leave of absence from the college and are receiving federal financial aid may be subject to the federal Return of Title IV Aid and state financial aid return policies.
 Students who plan to withdraw or take a leave of absence must notify the Office of Student Life.
 Non-attendance does not constitute official withdrawal.
 If a student who began attendance and did not officially withdraw fails to earn a passing grade in at least one course over an entire semester, the college must assume that the student has unofficially withdrawn.
 Unofficial withdrawals will be determined within 30 days of the end of the semester.
 Federal financial aid recipients will have their awards reviewed and recalculated, returning any Title IV funds as required by federal regulations within 45 days.

 The Office of Student Financial Services is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a semester.
 The student's eligibility for the funds received from federal Title IV financial aid programs must be recalculated in these situations.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula.

-If a student earned more aid than was disbursed, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed, any grants will be disbursed to the student account automatically.
+However, the institution will confirm with the student (or parent, if they are the borrower) before making a post-withdrawal disbursement of loan funds (which must be paid within 120 days of the student's withdrawal).